Australian agricultural exports

 World Agricultural markets – pursuing better access for Australian exporters

 As part of its comprehensive agricultural trade policy agenda, the Australian Government continues to pursue multilateral agricultural trade reform.
 Read more on Australian bilateral and regional negotiations; including together with other Cairns Group members.
+At the tenth WTO Ministerial Conference held in Nairobi 15-18 December 2015, WTO Members agreed to a significant package of measures in export competition.
+The most important element of this was the agreement to eliminate all agricultural export subsidies.

 The Australian Government is actively working to reduce distortions in global agricultural trade and to provide better market access for Australian exporters.
 An important part of the Cairns Group’s contribution to the WTO’s agriculture agenda has been its technical work in the negotiations.
 The Cairns Group develops detailed negotiating proposals.
 Cairns Group officials meet regularly in Geneva to discuss negotiating positions and share information.
 The Cairns Group website provides further details, including communiqués from ministerial meetings.